 Referral Guidelines for Children (under 19 years) April 2020

 Please refer children whom you consider might be borderline – we are always happy to discuss cases with you on the phone.

-Children who have a bilateral severe hearing loss or worse, from 1 kHz to 8 kHz on ABR testing, or on an unaided test.
+Children who have a bilateral severe hearing loss or worse, from 1 kHz to 8 kHz in the better ear on ABR testing, or on a reliable unaided pure tone audiogram.

 Children with limited aided speech information above 2 kHz (as seen on speech-mapping).

 Children with a severe reverse sloping hearing loss or worse, whose speech and language are not progressing adequately.

 Meningitis- Children who have recently suffered from meningitis which has caused a bilateral or unilateral sensorineural hearing loss >65dBHL, should be urgently referred following diagnosis.

 Auditory Neuropathy Spectrum Disorder (ANSD) - children with a confirmed diagnosis of ANSD and who are not progressing in their speech and language development.
 Referrals are considered irrespective of PTA.